 I loved doing this last year.
-It reminds me that although the year seems to fly by these days, looking back, they actually do last quite a while and we do manage to fit in some awesome experiences!
+It reminds me that although the year seems to fly by these days, looking back, they actually do last quite a while.
+We do manage to fit in some awesome experiences!

-This year has been quite a tough one for me, but I’m determined to still look on the positive side, and therefore this post will just include a brief run-down all the fab things we got up to this year, and all the things I hope 2018 will bring.
+This year has been quite a tough one for me, but I’m determined to still look on the positive side.
+Therefore this post will just include a brief run-down all the fab things we got up to this year, and all the things I hope 2018 will bring.

 So here goes…back to January.

 January I took the plunge and completely changed up my hair with a chop and a balayage.
-It might not be big for others, but I never used to spend so much on my hair and this was a big move for me.
-It was the best thing I did and I completely love it…so much so, I’ve been back again twice since to have it re-done.
+It might not be big for others, but I never used to spend so much on my hair.
+So this was a big move for me.
+It was the best thing I did and I completely love it.
+So much so, I’ve been back again twice since to have it re-done.

-We also visited the Sky Garden for the first time, which made a fab date night, and I went for drink with Kim at Mr. Foggs, somewhere I’d been dying to go for a while.
+We visited the Sky Garden for the first time, which made a fab date night.
+I also went for drink with Kim at Mr. Foggs, somewhere I’d been dying to go for a while.

 February was filled with food (as always), catch-ups and a lovely few days with my sister and niece – a well needed escape and she asked me to be her bridesmaid!

 March was my birthday month, meaning lots of birthday surprises.
-Alex took me to see The Weeknd, and got Kim to meet us there without me knowing, we went to see Matilda, and me and my sister did our first escape room – such a fun month.
+Alex took me to see The Weeknd, and got Kim to meet us there without me knowing!
+We went to see Matilda, at the theatre for my birthday too – I was spoilt!
+Emma, my sister and I, did our first escape room too – such a fun month.

 In April, I went to the Bloggers Market, spent some lovely time with the family, started a new job and started doing food photography for my first proper client – exciting times!
 One busy month!

-June saw my brother visiting, hot weather and ice creams, me learning how to cook jollof rice with Alex’s grandma, an evening at Sushi Samba with the girls and going to my first supperclub, 8 plates.
+June saw my brother visiting, hot weather and ice creams.
+It also brought me learning how to cook jollof rice with Alex’s grandma, an evening at Sushi Samba with the girls.
+I also finally went to my first supperclub, 8 plates.

 July was the month for birthdays with Alex’s and one of the best friends all within the space of a couple of weeks.
 We had birthday nights out, Alex’s birthday dinner at Blacklock, Zip World zip line experience and I worked a couple of cool events with work.